olejorik/AlternatingProjections.jl/docs/src/index.md

 ## Workflow and package structure

-As the second goal of this project is to become more familair with th eprogramming in Julia, I log here my steps to create the "workspace", like set up of IDE for the package and its documetnation development and steps for creating and extending the package functionality.
+As the second goal of this project is to become more familiar with the programming in Julia, I log here my steps to create the "workspace", like set up of IDE for the package and its documentation development and steps for creating and extending the package functionality.
 This log represents my personal and unexperienced experience, so it might be far from the ideal and not optimised.

 ### Development workflow

-Working from PyCharm with Julia plugin.
+I'm working in PyCharm with Julia plugin installed.
+The tests are located in `test\runtests.jl` file, which I can rerun using Shift+F10 shortcut.

-run tests with Shift+F10, in the terminal window open several terminals, one for compiling the documentation, another for starting Jupyter lab, another for running Julia repl.
+In the terminal window I have opened several terminals, one for compiling the documentation, another for starting Jupyter lab, another for running Julia repl.

 I start Julia REPL in the terminal by julia command.
-It works because I have created a special folder D:\Documents\bin, added it to the Windows PATH variable and created there julia.bat file containing single line
+It works because I have created a special folder `D:\Documents\bin`, added it to the Windows PATH variable and created there `julia.bat` file containing single line

 ```commandline
 "D:\Julia-1.2.0\bin\julia.exe" %*